Robin2bin/Video2audio/README.md

 There are 2 buttons with image of a WAV and Mp3.
 The Mp3 will convert your video file to .MP3 audio file and same wav will convert it to wav file.
 Click the screen recorder button to start recording the screen.
 Once finished press 'esc' button of your keyboard after opening the screen recorder tab.
 V1.0.0 added youtube video downloader.
 Paste the url in the section tab and then click on download.
 Choose your desired resolution and download will start automatically.
 Please wait the app may show (not responding) but please wait your file will be downloaded.
+V1.0.1 confirmation shown for video to audio convertion.
-V1.0.1 added downloading status in percentage.
-Paste the url in the section tab and then click on download.
+Paste the url in the download section tab and then click on download.
 Choose your desired resolution and download will start automatically.
-Please wait the app may show (not responding) but please wait your file will be downloaded.
+Please wait the app may show (not responding), I don't know but I checked that its a general problem of the library. but please wait your file will be downloaded.
 1080p no audio is fixed.